 Curdling milk with food-derived acid, such as lemon, sour curd, vinegar, or citric acid, is the process of making paneer.
 Using muslin fabric, the curd is separated from the whey.
 The slabs we purchase are made by pressing the material under a lot of weight.
-Many accounts brought paneer to India by Iranian, Afghan, and Portuguese conquerors and immigrants.
+Many accounts were brought paneer to India by Iranian, Afghan, and Portuguese conquerors and immigrants.
 However, the origin of this softly flavoured, non-fermented, and non-melting farmers’ cheese is now a vital part of our cuisine regardless of who brought it to India.

-Nutrition Facts (40gms Paneer)
+Paneer Nutrition Facts Chart